joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   srand(time(0));
 ```
+Remember as well to include the `ctime` header too, as required.
 It should be generating properly now.
-Remember as well to include the `ctime` header too, as required.
-Either segments of code above should work.

 More info on using `srand` [here](http://stackoverflow.com/questions/7748071/same-random-numbers-every-time-i-run-the-program) and [here](http://www.cplusplus.com/reference/cstdlib/srand/).
 Also, check pgs 43 and 44 of the powerpoint.